sherpa/sherpa/docs/ui/index.rst

 to identify data sets and model components.
 The Astronomy-specific version adds domain-specific functionality; in this case support for Astronomical data analysis, with a strong focus on high-energy (X-ray) data.
-It is is currently documented on the http://cxc.harvard.edu/sherpa/ web site.
+It is currently documented on the http://cxc.harvard.edu/sherpa/ web site.

 The :py:class:`~sherpa.ui.utils.Session` object provides methods